CyberSnakeH/LibSnake-Version1.1/README.md

 # What does this library do?

--> Read Process Memory
+-  Read Process Memory

--> Write Process Memory
+-  Write Process Memory

--> Get the pid of a process
+-  Get the pid of a process

--> Get the module of a process
+-  Get the module of a process
+-  Get the registers of a process

 # How to use it ?